Deseret Test Center: Project Deseret (1961-1963)

-Project Deseret was developed to conduct a highly classified military research, development, and testing program which was aimed at both offensive and defensive human, animal, and plant reaction to biological, chemical, toxicological, entomological, and radiological warfare agents in various combinations of climate and terrain.
+Project Deseret was developed to conduct a highly classified military research, development, and testing program which was aimed at both offensive and defensive human, animal, and plant reaction to biological, chemical, toxicological, entomological and radiological warfare agents in various combinations of climate and terrain.

 The top secret research was conducted by the United States' Deseret Test Center with Britain, Canada, and Australia under the Quadripartite agreement.
-During Project Deseret each agent needed to be tested at sea, in the arctic, desert, and in a tropical jungle environment.
+During Project Deseret each agent needed to be tested at sea, in the arctic, desert and in tropical jungle environments.
 In the autumn of 1961 Project Deseret was divided into two main parts consisting of Project 112 and Project SHAD.

-Project Deseret was designated to assist not only the Army but the Navy, Marine Corps and the Air Force as well; thus, it was funded jointly by all branches of the U.S. military and U.S. intelligence agencies, a euphemism for the Central Intelligence Agency's (CIA) Office of Technical Services.
+Project Deseret was designated to assist not only the Army but the Navy, Marine Corps and the Air Force as well.
+Thus, it was funded jointly by all branches of the U.S. military and U.S. intelligence agencies, a euphemism for the Central Intelligence Agency's (CIA) Office of Technical Services.